slecocq98/email_fraud_detection/README.md

 ```

-# Report on API Modifications and Areas for Improvement
+# Report on API modifications and way of improvement
 I placed myself in a more realistic scenario with a large number of users.
 It seemed more pertinent to use well-known frameworks for asynchronous processing, parallelism, and queue management: FastAPI and Celery.

 ## The missing steps for production deployment are: